Books That Open Doors

 It reminded me of something I learned in graduate school.
 Rudine Sims Bishop described books as windows, mirrors, and sliding glass doors.

-And sometimes they should be able to step through a door into a world different from their own.
+Through books, children should be able to see themselves.
+They should be able to see other people's lives and experiences.
+And sometimes they should be able to step into a world different from their own.

 When we remove books from shelves or decide certain stories should not be available to children, those windows begin to close.
 Mirrors disappear.
 Doors quietly lock.

-Seeing Charlotte’s Web sitting on a banned books shelf made me pause.
+Seeing Charlotte's Web on a banned books shelf made me pause.
 Not because the story suddenly felt controversial, but because it reminded me how much power stories have.

 The books we share with children shape how they see themselves and how they begin to understand the world around them.